 The basic idea when sailing upwind is to sail on the lifted tack as long as possible but there are a few other general rules that ensure you make the most of the upwind leg.

-The other problem is that if any other boats get in your way or steal your wind, you may have to do 2 quick tacks which not only slow you down but may cause you to overstand the mark and sail extra distance.
+The other problem is that if any other boats get in your way or steal your wind, you may have to do 2 quick tacks.
+Two tacks not only slow you down but may cause you to overstand the mark and sail extra distance.

 Sometimes overstanding, to leave a bit in the bank, may seem like a good idea because you can put the bow down and sail a little faster but because you are sailing further to get to the top of the beat, the result is a net loss.

 unless there are other strategic reasons to do otherwise such as more pressure or a shift coming from the other side of the course.

 The reason to sail the long tack first is that you have more options when the breeze shifts.
 If you have already reached the layline, a lift will mean that all boats inside you get an advantage over you and all you can do is ease sails and head for the mark having sailed extra distance.

 Don’t give up: Tips And Rules For The Upwind Leg

 In fluky conditions, and you find yourself on the wrong side of a major shift, stay cool, it’s not the end of the world.
 Persistence is as much a part of sailing as brilliance and hard work can often lessen the damage done by missing that shift.